-Never underestimate American Quentin Tarantino, who’s back after a decade with Cannes Competition hit “Once Upon a Time in Hollywood” (August 9, Sony) starring Leonardo DiCaprio, Brad Pitt, and Margot Robbie.
-Tarantino’s ninth feature film stars Leonardo DiCaprio as a past-his-prime television western star trying to break into movies in 1969 Los Angeles; Brad Pitt plays his loyal stunt double and driver.
+American auteur Quentin Tarantino returns after a decade with Cannes Competition hit “Once Upon a Time in Hollywood” (August 9, Sony) starring Leonardo DiCaprio, Brad Pitt, and Margot Robbie.
+Tarantino’s ninth feature film stars DiCaprio as a past-his-prime television western star trying to break into movies in 1969 Los Angeles; Brad Pitt plays his loyal stunt double and driver.
 The director’s starry ensemble also includes Margot Robbie as sweet Sharon Tate.
-A directing nomination would be Oscar-winner Tarantino’s third; he won Best Original Screenplay for 1994’s “Pulp Fiction.”
+This directing nomination is Oscar-winner Tarantino’s third; he won Best Original Screenplay for “Pulp Fiction” and “Django Unchained.”

-Making a splash at Venice (where it won the Golden Lion) and Toronto was “Hangover” director Todd Phillips’ “Joker,” an impeccably crafted character study and origin myth starring Joaquin Phoenix and set in the dark noir Gotham of the Christopher Nolan Batman films.
-Will the snobby director’s branch reward Phillips or dismiss him?
-It’s early days yet.
+Making a splash at Venice (where it won the Golden Lion) and Toronto was “Hangover” director Todd Phillips’ controversial “Joker,” an impeccably crafted character study and origin myth starring Joaquin Phoenix and set in the dark noir Gotham of the Christopher Nolan Batman films.
+The director’s branch welcomed Phillips over DGA nominee Taika Waititi (“Jojo Rabbit”).

 Bong Joon Ho (“Parasite”)